Talex210/caterpillar_react/README.md

 ## Features of the game

 - it is impossible to set the reverse direction of the current movement.
-- in case of collision **=>** the snake returns to its original position **&&** the speed of movement and direction are reset.
+- in case of collision **=>** the caterpillar returns to its original position **&&** the speed of movement and direction are reset.
 - no lives **=>** all processes are stopped **&&** graphical control buttons are disabled **&&** the inscription Game Over appears.
-- the snake ate an apple **=>** the apple in the border of the field changes its position to random **&&** the apple does not appear in the snake's body.
+- the caterpillar ate an apple **=>** the apple in the border of the field changes its position to random **&&** the apple does not appear in the caterpillar's body.
-- snake length counter.
+- caterpillar length counter.
-- the snake's body alternates colors.
+- the caterpillar's body alternates colors.
 - the game can be paused.
 - the game is adaptive to the screen resolution.